-How to celebrate
+How to take part

-When is National Louisiana Day celebrated in 2022?
+When is National Louisiana Day celebrated in 2023?

 National Louisiana Day is observed on November 9 each year.